studiowebux/copy-paste/scripts/git/README.md

 ## About

-A bunch of script to facilitate git actions within pipelines.
+A bunch of scripts to facilitate git actions within pipelines.

 ### Technologies